Blog

 Read →Text expansion with variables and conditional logic

 Snippets are just the start.
-Add variables, dropdown fields, and {{#if}} branches to send the right message every time.
+Add variables, dropdown fields, and {{#if}} branches to send the right message every time — from one template instead of five.

 Read →Record and replay clicks on a web page (no code)